slazav/graphene/Readme.md

 to shell splitting.
  - Comments (everything from # symbol to end of the line) are skipped.
  - Empty lines are skipped.
- - Words are splitted by ' ' or '\t' symbols, or by '\' + '\n' sequence.
+ - Words are splitted by ' ' or '\t' symbols, or by '\\' + '\n' sequence.
  - Words can be quoted by " or '.
 Quoting can be used to enter multi-line text.
- - Any symbol (including newline) can be escaped by '\'.
-Protected newline symbol works as word separator, not as literal \n.
+ - Any symbol (including newline) can be escaped by '\\'.
+Protected newline symbol works as word separator, not as literal '\n'.

-The program implements a Simple Pipe Protocol (see somewhere in my `tcl_device` package): When it is started successfully  a prompt message is printed to stdout started with "#SPP001" and followed by "#OK" line.
+The program implements SPP, a Simple Pipe Protocol (see somewhere in my `tcl_device` package): When it is started successfully  a prompt message is printed to stdout started with "#SPP001" and followed by "#OK" line.
 In case of an error `#Error: <...>` line is printed and program exits.
 Then